What is a Trade Show? Everything You Need To Know

 What is a trade show in modern business strategy?

-It is one of the few marketing channels that compresses lead generation, brand building, competitor research and partnership development into a single, time-bound event.
+It is one of the few marketing channels that compresses lead generation, brand building, competitor research and partnership development into a single, time-bounded event.
 The US B2B trade show market exceeded $15.8 billion in 2024 and 85% of business executives have identified trade shows and events as non-negotiable to their company’s success, according to Passive Secrets.

 What is trade show management?